-The number of coronavirus cases increased by 229 in 24 hours, official figures show - and two more deaths were recorded.
+The number of coronavirus cases in Doncaster increased by 257 in the last 24 hours, official figures show – and two more deaths were recorded.

-A total of 46,251 people had been confirmed for testing positive for Covid-19 in Doncaster when the UK coronavirus daily dashboard was updated on Wednesday, October 6, up from 46,002 on Tuesday, October 5.
+A total of 40,512 people had been confirmed as testing positive for Covid-19 in Doncaster when the UK coronavirus daily dashboard was updated on September 8 (Wednesday), up from 40,255 on Tuesday.

-It means there have been six deaths in the past week, which is the same as the previous week.
+It means there have been five deaths in the past week, which is an increase on three the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Doncaster.

 Daily death counts are revised each day, with each case backdated to the actual date of death.